WHEN SHOULD I SCHEDULE MY CHILD’S FIRST DENTAL APPOINTMENT?

 BROKEN OR LOOSE SPACE MAINTAINER

 If the space maintainer is loose and you are able to remove it easily, take it out.
 If the appliance is loose or broken but it is not removable with ease, do not attempt to remove the appliance.
-If there is an area that is broken or sharp and causing discomfort, cover that area with wax, a piece of gauze, a cotton ball or sugarfree chewing gum and schedule an appointment with Dr. A. to have the appliance removed.
+If there is an area that is broken or sharp and causing discomfort, cover that area with wax, a piece of gauze, a cotton ball or sugarfree chewing gum and schedule an appointment to have the appliance removed.
 Emergency attention is usually not required for a broken or loose appliance that is not causing pain, but an appointment should be scheduled at your convenience before problems do occur.
 If a space maintainer falls out or it was loose and you were able to remove it, please contact ABC Pediatric Dentistry during regular office hours to determine if that space maintainer needs to be put back.
 This should be done the same week it came out whenever possible.

 Rinse the area with warm water and put a cold compress over the facial area of the injury for comfort and to reduce any swelling.
 If pain, can give over-the-counter pain reliever such as ibuprofen or acetaminophen.
 Recover any broken tooth fragments if possible.
 Place fragments in glass of milk if available.
 Contact dentist immediately.